ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 We also make sure that those HTTPS certificates are valid by renewing them from time to time.
 That way you can always trust that your application will be secured.

-##### 4. Auto Scaling
+##### 4. Custom Docker Services

-Description of the feature and how it will change your life!
+The container ecosystem has evolved a lot in the past years and [Docker](https://www.docker.com/) is probably the main responsible for such success.

+Today we want to bring the benefits of this technology to you and facilitate the Docker-based development workflow.
+That's why we're introducing `Dockerfile` support.

+During alpha you were limited by the services we provided, now your imagination is the limit.
+This opens up the possibility to deploy pretty much anything and we look forward to see what you're going to create.

+*Read more on the [documentation](/docs/deploy/deploying-docker.html) or follow our [step-by-step tutorial](/tutorials/docker/get-started.html).*

-##### 5. Storage
+##### 5. Volume Support

-Description of the feature and how it will change your life!
+With the addition of custom Docker services, new challenges arrive.
+For example, let's say you deploy an app with PHP and MySQL, then you start adding entries to your database.
+What happens when you restart that project without a proper setup?
+Well, you're going to lose all the data that was saved.

+In order to be able to persist and share data between services, we're introducing the concept of volumes.
+Quite simply, volumes are specially-designated directories that live outside of the file system where your code runs.
+This way, even if your application becomes unavailable due to a failure or other causes, your data still persists.

+*Read more on the [documentation](#).*

-##### 6. Custom Docker Services
+##### 6. Instant Deployment

-Description of the feature and how it will change your life!
+Before you had to Git, now it's `we deploy`

+Deploying should be the least of your worries, which is why we created a new Instant Deployment option!
+Using our simple [CLI](/docs/intro/using-the-command-line.html)

+*Read more on the [documentation](/docs/deploy/instant-deployment.html).*

-##### 7. Instant Deployment
+##### 7. Code Detector

+Before you always had to declare a container.json, now you can skip for certain situations.

-Deploying should be the least of your worries, which is why we created a new [Instant Deployment](/docs/deploy/instant-deployment.html) option!
-Using our simple [CLI](/docs/intro/using-the-command-line.html) and our code-recipe detector, you can type `we deploy` in any folder containing static files, a Node.js app, or a Dockerfile and we will take it from there.
+our code-recipe detector, you can type `we deploy` in any folder containing static files, a Node.js app, or a Dockerfile and we will take it from there.

+*Read more on the [documentation](/docs/deploy/instant-deployment.html).*

 ---